john-dev/cloudhost/README.md

 - Done.

 #Note:
-When using cloudapp (http://my.cl.ly) as auth-server instead of cloudhost, pushing will be disabled!
+When using cloudapp (http://my.cl.ly) as auth-server instead of cloudhost, pushing will be disabled (we dont send new file's to cloudapp, how should they know?!)

 #This version supports:
 - cloudapp for mac